Soldy/pegaitivarn/README.md

 ## Buffers

 Buffers hold some information before providing or changing or both.
 Like simple serial number generators, not UUID type uid generators, or config (env, config file)helper.
+Some buffer data is utilized for analysis purposes, including support for XML and HTML formats.

 ## File